mattermost/docs/source/developer/mobile-developer-setup.rst

  .. image:: ../../source/images/mobile/firebase_dashboard.png

  - Click **Add Firebase to your Android App**
  - Enter the package ID of your custom Mattermost app as the **Android package name**.
-See `Build your own app from source`_ for more information on the package ID.
+See `Build Your Own App from Source`_ for more information on the package ID.
  - Enter an **App nickname** so you can identify it with ease
  - Click **REGISTER APP**
- - Once the app has been registered, download the **google-services.json** file which will be used later.
+ - Once the app has been registered, download the **google-services.json** file which will be used later
  - Click **CONTINUE** and then **FINISH**
  .. image:: ../../source/images/mobile/firebase_register_app.png
  .. image:: ../../source/images/mobile/firebase_google_services.png